 Please note that these letters to clinicians do not need to be in the form of an individual letter; and can be emailed to all clinicians who could be eligible.
 However, if letters/communications are not issued there is a chance that eligible clinicians miss out on the Policy’s benefits.

 You may also wish to contact recent retirees to tell them that they can now apply for the compensation policy, pointing them to the NHS England website.
-Those that are high earners will already know that, if they wish to make a scheme pays election, they must do so before they draw their pension (and will have to have done so already if they wanted to take advantage of the compensation policy).
+Those that are high earners will already know that, if they wish to make a scheme pays election, they should endeavour to do so before they draw their pension (and will have to have done so already if they wanted to take advantage of the compensation policy).

 2. Support staff in applying for the compensation by completing part of an application form